snbdevops/blog/jenkins/interview-q.md

      }
      ```
    - Alternatively, use the **"Build other projects"** post-build action in freestyle jobs to trigger subsequent jobs conditionally.

 ---

-### 4. **Scenario: Jenkins builds are failing due to a dependency issue in the code.
-How would you identify and resolve this issue?**

-   **Answer**:
-   1. **Check Build Logs**: Look for specific error messages related to dependencies in the Jenkins console output.
-   2. **Dependency Management**: Ensure proper dependency management via tools like Maven or Gradle.
-Check `pom.xml` (for Maven) or `build.gradle` for conflicting or missing dependencies.
-   3. **Cache Issues**: Clear local caches (Maven or Gradle) if a corrupt dependency is cached.
-In Jenkins, you can clean the workspace and force Maven/Gradle to re-download dependencies.

----